 From lyrics in holiday songs to our own family traditions, it’s clear food plays a big role at Christmas!

-Local foods, family traditions and personal finances are factors in which foods we eat, so “traditional” Christmas foods may not look the same in every household or country.
+Local foods, family traditions and personal finances are factors in what foods we choose to eat, so “traditional” Christmas foods may not look the same in every household or country.

 Here’s a look at a few foods that are popular in different countries during Christmastime.